X

 Ankita Shah

 Got it.
 Got it.
 Okay, great.
-I think yeah, that it from my side and wish you all the best and best wish.
+I think, yeah, that’s it from my side, and wish you all the best and best wishes.

 Ashwani Gupta